rflandau/Orv/README.md

 *Leaf*: A single node that provides at least one service, but cannot support children, route messages, or otherwise contribute to the Vault.

-*vaultkeeper*: The counterpart to a leaf, a vaultkeeper (VK) is any node that can request or provide services, route messages, and support the growth of the vault by enabling children to join.
+*Vaultkeeper*: The counterpart to a leaf, a Vaultkeeper (VK) is any node that can request or provide services, route messages, and support the growth of the vault by enabling children to join.
 This could be a Raft group or a similar, replicated collection of machines.
 It could be a single server.
 It could be a whole data center.
 As long as it can service Orv requests atomically, it can be a VK.

 *Vault*: A vault is any, complete instance of the algorithm as a tree.
-A single vaultkeeper with any number of leaves (included 0) is a vault.
+A single Vaultkeeper with any number of leaves (included 0) is a vault.
 A tree with 4 layers and hundreds of leaves is a vault.
 Any tree that supports Orv semantics is a vault.

 *Sub-Vault*: Any vault that is a child to another vault (in traditional parlance: a branch).
-When two vaults join and one ascends to root vaultkeeper, the other becomes a sub-vault.
+When two vaults join and one ascends to root Vaultkeeper, the other becomes a sub-vault.
 The "sub-vault" moniker can be used recursively down a branch.

 # Using this Repo

 This repo contains two variants (Proof and Slims), each with an implementation.
-Each variant contains a README describing its goal, trade-offs, and how to use its implementation.
-Each implementation also includes a prototype client, prototype vaultkeeper, and a Go library that can be imported by other application looking to leverage the variant.
+Each variant contains a README describing its goal, trade-offs, and how to use the implementation.
+Each implementation also includes a prototype client, prototype Vaultkeeper, and a Go library that can be imported by other application looking to leverage the variant.

 ## Proof